Remember, it's not your fault. You are not alone.

 First, it is important to decide which restraining order to file for.
 If you were in a dating relationship, you would file for a Domestic Violence Restraining Order.
 Others, would be filed as a Civil Harassment Restraining Order (can include sexual assault, stalking, etc.).

 It may be helpful to outreach the CARE Advocate to discuss the process further.
-Otherwise, you can go here to learn more about obtaining a restraining order in California.
+Otherwise, UCLA Student Legal Services has two great articles on how to apply for one.